Little Big Adventure 2: Reception

 Little Big Adventure 2 sold above 300,000 units by August 1999.
-GameSpot reported, "In France, Twinsen is big.
-In the States, he's an obscure oddity."
+According to GameSpot, poor sales of the preceding LBA game meant that Twinsen remained an obscure character in USA and resulted in the commercial failure of LBA2 in that market, in contrast to France where Twinsen was famous as a result of LBA's success.
+Some of the English voice acting was also criticized as corny compared to the original French dialogue.

-Robert Coffey of Computer Gaming World said, "With its unparalleled sense of marvel and imagination, engaging story, and deft mix of action and adventure, Twinsen's Odyssey is a true delight and simply the most charming game I've ever played".
-GameSpot's Ron Dulin gave the game 8.1 out of 10, stating "Fans of adventure games will not want to pass this one up".
-José Dias of Adventure Classic Gaming said "Relentless: Twinsen's Adventure is among the most original and intriguing adventure games ever released." and gave it a 4 out of 5.
+Robert Coffey of Computer Gaming World said that the game has unparalleled sense of marvel and imagination, engaging story, and deft mix of action and adventure.
+GameSpot's Ron Dulin gave the game 8.1 out of 10, saying that the fans of adventure games will not miss this title.
+José Dias of Adventure Classic Gaming called Relentless: Twinsen's Adventure an original and intriguing adventure game and gave it a 4 out of 5.

-Next Generation rated it four stars out of five, and stated that "if you love action/adventure games, Twinsen's Odyssey should be in your collection."
+Next Generation rated it four stars out of five, generally praising the gameplay and the story, and recommended to anyone who loves action/adventure games.

 Little Big Adventure 2 was a runner-up for Computer Gaming World's 1997 "Adventure Game of the Year" award, which ultimately went to The Curse of Monkey Island.
-The editors called Little Big Adventure 2 "a charming 3D action/adventure hybrid."
+The editors called Little Big Adventure 2 a "charming" 3D action/adventure hybrid.